mixmastamyk/console/docs/additional.rst

 the rest are built up as needed, on demand.
 Like a traffic cop,
-builders direct attribute access to the appropriate code to initialize them.
+palettes direct attribute access to the appropriate code to initialize each Entry.

 Once created,
-attributes are cached and available for future use.
+Entry attributes are cached and available for future use.
 This namespace cache may also be cleared in uncommon scenarios using huge palettes, with the ``clear()`` method.

 .. rubric:: Palette Entries:

-Entrie objects are what actually produce the escape sequences---\
+Entry objects are what actually produce the escape sequences---\
 they are accessed as attributes of a palette collection, e.g.:

     - ``.red``